openebs-archive/cstor-operators/docs/tutorial/cspc/mirror/mirror.md

     ```bash
         kubectl get cspi -n openebs
     ```
-    **Note:** The name of cspi is prefixed by the cspc name that indicating whihc cspc the cspi belongs to.
+    **Note:** The name of cspi is prefixed by the cspc name that indicating which cspc the cspi belongs to.

 4. To delete the cStor pool